autorope/donkeycar/docs/guide/build_hardware.md

 ## Parts Needed:

-### Option 1: Simple path using the Donkey Store (US shipments only)
+### Option 1: Simple path using the Donkey Store
+If you are in the US, you can use the Donkeystore.
 The intention of the Donkey Store is to make it easier and less expensive to build the Donkey Car.
-Also it is worth noting The design of the parts out of the Donkey store is slightly improved over the standard build as it uses better parts that are only available in quantities or are harder to get.
+The Donkey Store is run by the original founders of donkey car and all profits are used to fund development of the donkey cars.
+Also it is worth noting the design of the parts out of the Donkey store is slightly improved over the standard build as it uses better parts that are only available in large quantities or are harder to get.
 The Donkey Store builds are open source like all others.

-The Donkey Store is run by the original founders of donkey car and all profits are used to fund development of the donkey cars.
+If you are in Asia, the DIYRobocars community in Hong Kong also sells car kits at [Robocar Store](https://www.robocarstore.com/products/donkey-car-starter-kit).
+They pay Royalties to support the R&D efforts of this project.

 | Part Description                                                                    | Link                                                                                  | Approximate Cost |
 |-------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------|------------------|